-This page describes how to use the Mixer config expression language (CEXL).
+This page describes how to use the Mixer configuration expression language (CEXL).

 CEXL accepts a subset of Go expressions, which defines the syntax.
 CEXL implements a subset of the Go operators that constrains the set of accepted Go expressions.
 CEXL also supports arbitrary parenthesization.

 ||||First non empty|

 |Glob match||Matches prefix or suffix based on the location of |

 |Convert a textual e-mail into the ||Use the |

 |Convert a textual DNS name into the ||Use the |

 |Convert a textual IPv4 address into the ||Use the |

 |Convert a textual timestamp in RFC 3339 format into the ||Use the |

 |Convert a textual URI into the ||Use the |